virtualmason/soar-above/user-stories.md

   - Must be positioned at top of window

-  - Must have logo, followed by name of site on left side
+  - Must have logo on the left side

   - Must have links to other pages on the right side